Key Takeaways

 The plan also acknowledges the role of medication (PPIs, H2 blockers, antacids) while emphasizing the evidence-based lifestyle modifications proven to reduce reflux episodes: weight management, head-of-bed elevation, avoiding large evening meals, and smoking cessation.
 According to the American College of Gastroenterology (ACG), a combined pharmacological and lifestyle approach yields the best long-term symptom control.

-From a compliance perspective, patients given a written plan are significantly more likely to adhere to dietary modifications and report symptom improvement at follow-up compared to those who receive verbal-only guidance.
+From a compliance perspective, patients given a written plan are more likely to adhere to dietary modifications and report symptom improvement at follow-up than those who receive verbal-only guidance.

-How to use an acid reflux plan in your practice
+How to use an acid reflux care plan in your practice

 A practical acid reflux plan workflow follows five operational steps that clinicians can embed into routine consultations:

-2. Identify individual trigger foods.
+- Identify individual trigger foods.
 Rather than applying a generic “avoid list,” ask the patient to describe which specific foods, beverages, or eating patterns reliably trigger symptoms.
-Common triggers (alcohol, caffeine, fatty foods, chocolate, spicy meals, carbonated drinks) affect individuals differently-a patient may tolerate coffee but react strongly to citrus, or vice versa.
+Common triggers (alcohol, caffeine, fatty foods, chocolate, spicy meals, carbonated drinks) affect individuals differently.
+A patient may tolerate coffee but react strongly to citrus, or vice versa.

-3. Create a personalized safe-food list.
-Suggest low-acid, high-fiber alternatives aligned with the patient’s dietary preferences and any comorbidities (obesity, diabetes, hypertension).
+- Create a personalized safe-food list.
+Suggest low acid reflux foods that are high in fiber and aligned with the patient’s dietary preferences and any comorbidities (obesity, diabetes, hypertension).
 Include specific meal ideas and snack options so the plan feels achievable, not restrictive.

 The entire process takes 15-20 minutes in a typical consultation.
-After creating the plan, provide a printed or digital copy via your patient portal (if using Pabau’s clinical note automation, you can even generate a customized written summary in seconds and email it to the patient immediately after the appointment).
+After creating the plan, provide a printed or digital copy via your patient portal.
+With practice management software like Pabau and its clinical note automation, you can generate a customized written summary in seconds and email it to the patient immediately after the appointment.

 Who benefits from a reflux plan?